 Effectively addressing homelessness requires a system of housing and services with enough capacity and investment to meet the needs of all Californians who are experiencing homelessness in every region of the state.
 Building that capacity requires investing in proven effective approaches at a scale that meets the need — and then providing reliable ongoing funding so that effective efforts can be sustained.
 Partnership between the state, federal, and local governments is important to mobilize the resources needed for impact at scale.

-California first dedicated significant state dollars to address homelessness only a few years ago, and state investments have primarily consisted of one-time funding, at insufficient scale to fully address the challenge.
-The 2021-22 state budget included a multi-year commitment of $1 billion annually to support local homelessness efforts — with funds committed for two years, and intent to continue “based on performance and need.”
+California first dedicated significant state dollars to address homelessness only a few years ago, and state investments have primarily consisted of one-time funding.
+The 2021-22 state budget first included a multi-year commitment of $1 billion annually to support local homelessness efforts, with intent to continue “based on performance and need.”
 In addition, there were significant investments in housing supports for special populations, such as families with children, and support to acquire and develop housing specifically to meet the needs of individuals experiencing homelessness.
+The 2022-23 state budget further built on these investments, including maintaining the $1 billion support for local homelessness efforts and incorporating $1 billion to expand bridge housing for individuals experiencing homelessness with serious mental illness.

-Maintaining and building on these 2021-22 state budget investments – to address the full scale of need – can enable California to achieve a functional end to homelessness.
+When addressing a complex challenge like homelessness — particularly in the shadow of a global pandemic — progress takes time, and sustained commitment by policymakers is critical.
+Maintaining and building on recent state budget investments to address homelessness, to meet the full scale of need, can enable California to achieve a functional end to homelessness.
 The experience of homelessness for Californians would then be rare, brief, and non-recurring for individuals and across communities.

 At the same time, the widespread shortage of affordable permanent housing continues to drive Californians into homelessness.
 As a result, it is also critical to invest in expanding the state’s supply of affordable housing, especially rental housing affordable to households with the lowest incomes.
 Both housing development and tenant-based rent subsidies can play a role in making more housing available that is deeply affordable.

-Bottom line: Ending homelessness is possible, and there are many opportunities for the state to leverage its resources to ensure all Californians have a home.
+Bottom line: Ending homelessness is possible, but persistence is required.
+There are many opportunities for the state to leverage its resources to ensure all Californians have a home.

 Support for this report was provided by the Conrad N. Hilton Foundation.